6 Signs Your Water Heater Needs to be Repaired or Replaced

 When Should You Replace Your Water Heater?

-While some issues can be repaired, there are times when a water heater is beyond repair and must be replaced.
-If your unit is over 12 years old, showing signs of extensive rust, or leaking significantly, it’s probably time for a new water heater.
+While many water heater issues can be repaired, there are times when a replacement is necessary.
+If your water heater is over 12 years old, showing signs of extensive rust, or leaking significantly, it’s likely time to replace it.

 Local Story: Water Heater Replacement in Cranford, NJ